curityio/kafka-zero-trust/README.md

 To demonstrate the approach, the code example uses a flow where a user facing app triggers a purchase.\
 The user facing app calls an Orders API which publishes an event to a message broker.\
-A Payments API then consumes the event and makes additional security checks before processing the data.\
+An Invoices API then consumes the event and makes additional security checks before processing the data.\
 The following diagram illustrates the components involved and the key behaviors:

 ![Components](./doc/components.svg)